lsst-dm/prompt_processing/doc/playbook.rst

   * CALIB_REPO: URI to repo containing calibrations (and templates)
   * IP_APDB: IP address and port of the APDB (see `Databases`_, below)
   * IP_REGISTRY: IP address and port of the registry database (see `Databases`_)
+  * DB_APDB: PostgreSQL database name for the APDB
+  * DB_REGISTRY: PostgreSQL database name for the registry database

-* There are also two optional parameters:
+* There are also four optional parameters:

   * IMAGE_TIMEOUT: timeout in seconds to wait for raw image, default 50 sec.
   * LOCAL_REPOS: absolute path (in the container) where local repos are created, default ``/tmp``.
+  * USER_APDB: database user for the APDB, default "postgres"
+  * USER_REGISTRY: database user for the registry database, default "postgres"

 * One variable is set by Cloud Run and should not be overridden: